Constellations in prime elements of number fields: Introduction

 \subsection{Acknowledgments}

-The authors are grateful to Toshiki Matsusaka and Kota Saito for discussions, and Yuta Suzuki for the reference \cite{Baker-Harman-Pintz2001}.
-Wataru Kai, Masato Mimura, Akihiro Munemasa and Shin-ichiro Seki are supported in part by JSPS KAKENHI grant number, respectively, JP18K13382, JP17H04822, JP20K03527 and JP18J00151.
+The authors are grateful to Seiichi Azuma, Toshiki Matsusaka, Kota Saito, Keiju Sono and Yuta Suzuki for discussions.
+Wataru Kai is supported in part by JSPS KAKENHI grant number JP18K13382.
+Masato Mimura is supported in part by JSPS KAKENHI grant number JP17H04822 and 21K03241.
+Akihiro Munemasa is supported in part by JSPS KAKENHI grant number JP20K03527.
+Shin-ichiro Seki is supported in part by JSPS KAKENHI grant number JP18J00151 and JP21K13762.
+Kiyoto Yoshino is supported by JSPS KAKENHI grant number JP21J14427.